aws-samples/patient-matching-of-clinical-trials-using-generative-ai/README.md

-# Patient Matching of Clinical Trials using Generative AI
+# Patient Matching of Clinical Trials Using Generative AI

 This is a demo of how to leverage Generative AI to perform cohort identification by matching patients to clinical trials.

-Clinical Trials Gen AI workshop.ipynb contains a jupyter notebook file which walksthrough step by step on how to use Amazon Bedrock and Large Language Models (LLM) to solve a real-world problem described in the User persona below.
+Clinical Trials Gen AI workshop Part 1.ipynb contains a Jupyter notebook file that walks through step-by-step how to use Amazon Bedrock and Large Language Models (LLM) to solve a real-world problem described in the User persona below.
+Clinical Trials Gen AI workshop Part 2.ipynb is a continuation of Part 1, where we will move the use-case closer to production by focusing on evaluation logic, chaining LLMs and cost analysis.

 ### User persona